Ziang-Lu/RESTful-with-Flask/Bookstore Web Service Documentation.md

 * Maintain a `users` table of registered users

-  * For this, we defined `User` data model and `UserSchema` for serialization/deserialization.
+  * For this, we define `User` data model and `UserSchema` for serialization/deserialization.
     * POST `/bookstore_service/users` with `username:password` authentication credentials creates a new user

 * The client needs to provide credentials in every request they send.
 There are two ways to do the authentication:

   1. Provide `username:password` combination in every request

-  2. Send `username:password` to the server, and get back a token.
+  2. Send `username:password` to the server, and get back a token

      * GET `/token` with `username:password` or `token:<any-password>` authentication credentials to get a token for that user